Entando Standard Banking Demo

-This tutorial will take you through installing a full application using the Entando Component Repository and Entando Bundles.
-The application includes microservices, micro frontends, many pages, and CMS content.
-The goal of this install is to demonstrate how Entando Bundles can be used to quickly install and create functionality in a brand new installation, enable portable capability, and can enable developers to re-use full stack functionality in a bundle.
+This tutorial will take you through installing a demonstration application using the Entando Component Repository and a set of Entando bundles.
+This solution template includes microservices, micro frontends, many pages, and CMS content.
+The goal of this install is to demonstrate how Entando bundles can be used to quickly install and create functionality in an Entando application, enable portable business capabilities, and can enable developers to re-use full stack functionality via a bundle.

-After the installation section some of the key elements of the bundle are reviewed in the application details section
+Some of the key elements of the template are reviewed in the application details section below.

 - The ent command line tool installed and connected to your Kubernetes instance.